albar965/littlenavmap-manual/src/en/MAPFPEDIT.rst

 Map Flight Plan Editing
 -----------------------

-The flight plan drag and drop editing mode is enabled by default.
+The flight plan click-and-drag editing mode is enabled by default.
 It can be toggled using the toolbar or ``Flight Plan`` -> :ref:`edit-flight-plan-on-map` in the main menu.